Outsourced Ad Ops: Their Role, Functions, and Connection to Revenue Generation

 - High level of in-house tech capabilities, (especially if you plan to create your own ad network, SSP or DSP).

-- Strong established relationships with advertising vendors - advertisers, publishers, and the rest of tech vendors.
+- Strong established relationships with advertising vendors - publishers and advertisers, plus, the rest of tech vendors.

-In spite of such a colossal request, only a few companies are engaged in training programmatic professionals worldwide.
+In spite of such a colossal request, only a few media companies are engaged in training programmatic professionals worldwide.
 Why?
-Because it is very difficult — you have to have your own proprietary technology, training methodology, market knowledge, and understanding of business connections.
-Only big ad tech companies that have sufficient expertise can afford to train and grow professionals under their own roof.
+Because it is very difficult -- you have to have your own proprietary ad technology, training methodology, market knowledge, and understanding of business connections.
+Only big adtech companies that have sufficient expertise can afford to train and grow professionals under their own roof.
 Some of those are willing to share their expertise with other companies so they provide outstaffing services beneficial for both parties.

 - Cost-effectiveness.
 Those who outstaff professionals free themselves from labor-related payments including payrolls, paying money for employee search, office programs installation, let alone renting the office.

 - Saved time.
-Programmatic professionals of the high level are hard to find.
-It is convenient if you can reach them all in one place and gear your solution on market without losing time for building your own team.
+Programmatic professionals of a high level are hard to find.
+It is convenient if you can reach them all in one place and gear your advertising solutions on market without losing time for building your own team.

 When do you need online ad operations?

-No matter if you just starting off or conquering new market niches it is a great idea to have an ad tech team by your side.
-Outstaffing ad ops is an effective way to ease your ad operations in your marketplace.
-If you just started a business with a white-label ad exchange and you search for highly-experienced ad ops, we can create a custom team of ad ops suited specifically for your business.
+No matter if you just starting off or conquering new market niches it is a great idea to have an adtech team by your side.
+Outstaffing ad ops is an effective way to ease and simplify any ad operation as you will have professionals on board who know how to buy and sell the right media programmatically.
+If you just started a business with a white-label ad exchange and you search for highly-experienced outsourced ad ops, we can create a custom team of ad ops suited specifically for your business.
 Likewise, you can streamline media-selling outstaffing professionals for your white-label SSP or build the team for your white-label DSP solution.

-What ad ops will do on your behalf: revenue management, trafficking, and scheduling of ad campaigns, optimization, troubleshooting.
-They will collaborate with vendors and generate daily reports to nail down what needs to be optimized.
+What ad ops will do on your behalf: ad campaigns management, revenue management, online ad trafficking, and scheduling of ad campaigns, yield optimization, troubleshooting.
+They will aggregate the supply and collaborate with vendors and generate daily reports to nail down what needs to be optimized.
 Ad ops will coordinate the preparation and delivery of both programmatic and direct media.
-As well, they will support the team in managing campaigns that exceed client expectations and beat performance goals.
+As well, they will support the team in managing branding campaigns that exceed client expectations and beat performance goals.

-Define ad operations with effectiveness and stable revenue uplift.
-Use our outstaffing ad tech services!
+Define ad operations with effectiveness and stable ROI uplift.
+Use our outstaffing adtech services!

 Oleg Tymchyshyn, Head of SaaS Sales and Business of SmartyAds